praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 ## What is meant by Virtual DOM?

-Let’s see how exactly renders the webpage
+Let's see how exactly renders the webpage

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/virtualdom.png)

 Rendering engines which is responsible for displaying or rendering the webpage on the browser screen parses the HTML page to create DOM.

 If you see above screenshot, updating a Real DOM does not involves just updating the DOM but, it involves a lot of other process.